Jeremy van Mullem: Sparta Rotterdam

 In 2020, Van Mullem joined Jong Sparta Rotterdam on an amateur contract, where he made his first appearance in the Tweede Divisie on 5 September 2020, against Jong Volendam.
 After six matches, the Tweede Divisie was cancelled due to COVID-19, and Van Mullem did not feature for Jong Sparta again.

 Towards the end of the 2020–21 season, he was included in the first-team squad of Sparta Rotterdam for several matches.
 He made his debut for Sparta in the last game of the regular season, a 2–1 away victory against SC Heerenveen in the Eredivisie, coming on as a substitute for Wouter Burger in the 74th minute.
 In May 2022, Van Mullem extended his contract with Sparta for two more seasons.

 Cambuur

 On 1 September 2023, Van Mullem signed a two-year contract with an option for an additional season with recently relegated Eerste Divisie club Cambuur.
 He made his competitive debut for the club on 9 September, starting in a 3–1 league win over Den Bosch.
 On 6 November, he scored his first goal for Cambuur in a dominant 8–1 away victory against TOP Oss; the latter's most significant home defeat ever.

+Omonia Aradippou

+On 13 August 2025, Van Mullem signed a two-year contract with Cypriot First Division club Omonia Aradippou.
+In Van Mullem's first season, Omonia Aradippou avoided relegation, securing survival with a 2–1 win over Akritas Chlorakas on 9 May 2026.
+He made 34 total appearances in his first season at the club.